The Boyfriend Project by Farrah Rochon is everything! Yassssss! This is what I am talking about!

 What a breath of fresh fucking air!

 I’m going to keep this review pretty, pretty because that’s what it deserves.
 No mess needed here.
+There are plenty of those reviews here.

 First a quick word from the author. . .